KevinPigney/The-Operators/README.md

 4. Click "Run Verify"

 ## HashCheck Video Presentation
 The following video is our official IT 360 project presentation for **HashCheck**.
-In this video, I explain what HashCheck is, why we built it, its importance in DFIR, who would benefit from using it, and then I walk through a full live demonstration — starting from downloading the tool directly from GitHub and running it on a Windows system.
+In this video, I explain what HashCheck is, why we built it, its importance in DFIR, who would benefit from using it, and then I walk through a full live demonstration.
+Starting from downloading the tool directly from GitHub, to running it on a Windows 10 system.

 **Watch the Presentation Here:** https://youtu.be/Ex4NMTCcrD0?si=1574bSX8s6ome2ND